yrapop01/yrapop01.github.io/python/index.md

 # Thanks

-If you enjoyed the course feel free to send gratidute to its author: [https://paypal.me/yrppt]
+If you enjoyed the course feel free to send gratidute to its author: <a href="https://paypal.me/yrppt">paypal.me/yrppt</a>